LLNL/axom/src/components/shroud/docs/reference.rst

 C_impl_filename
    Output file name for implementation of wrapper routines.
    Defaults to evaluation of option *C_impl_filename_class_template*.

+F_derived_name
+   Name of Fortran derived type for this class.
+   Defaults to the C++ class name.

 F_module_name
    Name of Fortran module for this class.